nanovms/ops-documentation/introduction.md

 # OPS Documentation
 This contains documentation for [OPS](https://github.com/nanovms/ops)

-OPS is rethinking cloud infrastructure through the use of unikernels.
+OPS is the command-line interface to [NanoVms](https://nanovms.com/) custom Unikernel.

-This is a technical preview of what is possible with unikernels and we have focused on ease of use first.
-Some goals are farther along than others.
+Most Unikernels out there are specialized for a high-level language, but NanoVms unikernel is capable of executing any valid ELF binary.
+This include ahead of time(AOT) compiled languages like golang, rust and C. Interpreted as well as languages that do not directly produce an ELF(JIT compiled) can use packages provided by Nanovms.
+This technical preview has packages for PHP and Node and more is on the way.

-OPS is under active development by a full time team of kernel engineers.
+**IMPORTANT NOTE** This is a technical preview and is actively developed.

-**IMPORTANT NOTE** Ops is currently in a technical preview stage of its development.
 It is subject to significant changes and refactoring.
 Not recommended for production environments at this time.

 #### What are Unikernels?